 On a failed (re)association, the established PTKSA shall be irretrievably deleted.

-MLO
+MLO procedure(#945)

-A non-AP MLD that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 may indicate a pairwise cipher, establish a PTKSA, and derive a temporal key (TK) through Authentication frame exchange with an EDP AP MLD if APs affiliated with the EDP AP MLD set the (Re)Association Frame Encryption Support field in the RSNXE to 1.
+A non-AP MLD that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 shall indicate a pairwise cipher, establish a PTKSA, and derive a temporal key (TK) through Authentication frame exchange with an EDP AP MLD if APs affiliated with the EDP AP MLD set the (Re)Association Frame Encryption Support field in the RSNXE to 1 (see 12.16.8 and 12.16.9)().

 NOTE 1—For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.